Fact Sheet 16:

 4. Who Conducts Background Checks?

-5. Fair Credit Reporting Act and Background Checks
+5. Your Rights Under the Fair Credit Reporting Act (FCRA)

 7. Background Checks and Your Credit Report

-Employers check potential and current workers for several reasons.
+Employers check both job applicants and existing employees for several reasons.
 The things an employer wants to know about you can vary with the kinds of jobs you might seek.
 Here are a few of the reasons for employment screening.

-- Child abuse and child abductions in the news in recent years have resulted in new laws in almost every state that require criminal background checks for anyone who works with children.
+- Child abuse and child abductions have resulted in new laws in almost every state that require criminal background checks for anyone who works with children.
 The move to protect children through criminal background checks now includes volunteers who serve as coaches for youth sports activities and scout troop leaders.

-- Terrorist acts of September 11, 2001, have resulted in heightened security and identity-verification strategies by employers.
-Potential job candidates and long-time employees alike are being examined with a new eye following September 11, 2001.
+- Terrorist acts of September 11, 2001 have resulted in heightened security and identity-verification strategies by employers.

-- Corporate executives, officers, and directors now face a degree of scrutiny in both professional and private life unknown before the Enron debacle and other corporate scandals of 2002.
+- Corporate executives, officers, and directors face a degree of scrutiny in both professional and private life unknown before the Enron and other corporate scandals.

 - Federal and state laws require that background checks be conducted for certain jobs.
 For example, most states require criminal background checks for anyone who works with children, the elderly, or disabled.
-The federal National Child Protection Act authorizes state officials to access the FBI's National Crime Information Center (NCIC) database for some positions.
 Many state and federal government jobs require a background check, and depending on the kind of job, may require an extensive investigation for a security clearance.

-- The "information age" itself may be a reason for the increase in employment screening -- the availability of computer databases containing millions of records of personal data.
+- The availability of databases containing millions of records of personal data.
 As the cost of searching these sources drops, employers are finding it more feasible to conduct background checks.

 I don't have anything to hide.
 Why should I worry?